dynohub/how-bicycle-racing-works/notes-for-a-bike-racing-video-game.md

 	* could have big implications in a multi-day stage race
 * add domestiques capability to bring food and water up to riders (for a batter recharge) but NOT in the final Ks
 * doping:
-	* you can choose to dope your riders
+	* you can choose to dope your riders -- but you have to choose riders to dope before the stage start
 	* but a rider who wins a stage has like a 1/10 chance of being caught
 	* and a rider on the team of the stage winner who is doping has like a 1/20 chance of being caught
 	* if you don't win, you don't get caught
-* Sprinters fall off on mountains
+* Sprinters fall off the back on mountains
 * need to create powerups to keep the game fun
 	* maybe "something special" -- a rider with it can double their battery or output for a distance, but then that gets cut in half after they burn out or something.
 		* Or, incur an energy debt that has to be paid the next day
+	* aerobars
+	* newspaper to stuff in jersey for a long descent
 * procedurally generated european and colombian names
 * a chance that a rider ignores your order ("the rider has switched off their radio! they ignore your order!")
 	* sometimes this could actually result in a win, though maybe at the cost of a rider's energy you were saving for the next stage.